fatmasenagenc/funravel/meeting logs.md

 mailed to the instructors about our ideas

 ### 22.09.2022 group meeting

 talked with Fazlı hoca and decided to continue with project together

 ### 30.09.2022 1st group meeting with course instructors

+ideas:
+redirect to the payment process
+focus on finding competitive proices
+do a mobile application
+top destinations for travel
+suggestions for user

 ### 04.10.2022 group meeting